Founded in 1875, IUP is a vibrant, comprehensive, research-based, teaching-focused, student-centered learning community.

-Affiliate campuses are located in Northpointe (Armstrong County) and Punxsutawney, Pa.
+Affiliate campuses are located in Punxsutawney, Northpointe (Armstrong

-The IUP Academy of Culinary Arts also is in Punxsutawney.
+The nationally recognized IUP Academy of Culinary Arts is in Punxsutawney.

-IUP students enjoy an 18:1 student/faculty ratio.
+At IUP, students work closely with their professors to achieve their goals.
 Nearly all classes are taught by faculty members, as opposed to graduate assistants.